leewei05/sys-interview/cpp/README.md

 #### Vtable

 A **vtable** (virtual table) is a lookup table of function pointers used to resolve virtual function calls at runtime.
 Each class that has virtual functions has its own vtable.
 When an object of such a class is created, a hidden pointer to the vtable (often called a **vptr**) is added to the object.
 When a virtual function is called through a base class pointer, the vptr is used to find the correct function in the vtable of the derived class.
 This process is called **dynamic dispatch**.

+### volatile

+The `volatile` keyword tells the compiler that a variable's value may change at any time without any action being taken by the code the compiler finds nearby.
+It is a directive to the compiler to suppress optimization on that variable.

+**Use Cases:**

+- **Memory-mapped I/O**: When a memory address is mapped to a device register, the value can be changed by the hardware.
+- **Variables modified by an interrupt service routine**: If a global variable is modified by an ISR, it should be declared `volatile`.